Families of relatively exact Lagrangians, free loop spaces and generalised homology: The moduli spaces and

 sending $(z, u)$ in $D^2 \times \sD_{f, C}$ to

-where $\tilde{f}$ is some smooth extension of $f$ to the entirety of $C$.
-Since for each $(f, C)$ the space of such extensions is contractible, we can make some consistent choice of such things to define $ev$, and therefore this defines $ev$ uniquely up to a contractible space of choices.
+Because the space of choices for the extensions $\tilde{f}$ was contractible, this defines $ev$ uniquely up to a contractible space of choices.
 There is a bundle pair over $\left(D^2, \partial D^2 \right) \times \sD_0$ given by $ev^*\left(TM, TL\right)$.
-For a map from a CW complex $g: X \rightarrow \sD_0$, we write $\Ind$ for the index of the pullback of this bundle pair along $g$.
+For a map from a finite CW complex $g: X \rightarrow \sD_0$, we write $\Ind$ for the index of the pullback of this bundle pair along $g$.
 Note that the virtual rank of $\Ind$ may be different on different components of $X$ if the evaluation map lands in different components of $\sD_0$.